Aero-ComSci/final-project-group-a-daksh-Rithvik/README.md

 lucky_city = ["los angeles", "dublin", "pleasanton", "miami", "durham"]
 #### - 🔹 **Implementing a loop**
 #### Code =
+for city in lucky_city:
+  print("Congratulations!
+You are the lucky winner!!!") print("You get a Free Ice Cream") lucky_city.remove(city) break
 #### - 🔸 **Using a function**
 #### Code =